peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 Status Attestations are verifiable proofs about the validity status of a  digital credential or token, in the form of JSON Web Tokens (JWT) [RFC7519] or CBOR Web Tokens (CWT) format [RFC8392].
-Status Attestations are designed to be short-lived, periodically supplied to their holders who then present them to verifiers.
+Status Attestations are designed to be short-lived and periodically supplied to their holders.
+The holders then present the attestations, along with the associated digital credentials, to the verifiers.
 This approach eliminates the need for verifiers to seek additional information about a token or digital credential from third-party systems.